giltayar/blog/posts/jsdoc-typings-all-the-benefits-none-of-the-drawbacks.md

 ```

 This will ignore any typechecking failures in the next line, but **will fail the typecheck** if
-there are no errors.
-It's a good way to ensure that that ignoring is really needed.
+there are _no_ errors.
+It's a good way to ensure that that the ignoring is really needed.

 ## Using a bit of TypeScript typings